-- When attached to your camera, it keeps the entire package down overall
+- When attached to your camera, it keeps the size of the entire package down overall

-- I’m almost 100% sure that most folks wouldn’t be able to tell the difference between this lens and that from 7Artisans unless there was a full side by side comparison.
+- We are almost 100% sure most folks wouldn’t be able to tell the difference between this lens and that from 7Artisans unless there was a full side by side comparison

-- I think that it’s time that Leica start weather sealing their lenses in the same way that they’re doing so with their cameras.
+- We think it’s time Leica starts weather sealing their lenses in the same way that they’re doing so with their cameras

 We tested the Leica 35mm f2 ASPH Summicron on the Leica M10P, Leica CL and the Leica M4p.

 All the technical data for this lens is best acquired from this page on Leica’s website.

 The Leica 35mm f2 ASPH Summicron lens is one that is small, lightweight, and designed to be carried around all day and every day.
 The front of it is simple just like most other Leica lenses.
 It gains extra appeal with the lens hood attached.